Joffrey-lc/OpenRadioPHY/README.md

 - GNU Radio with UHD support
 - A working UHD installation that can discover and configure the USRP

-The development environment used for the current command examples is a Conda environment named `usrp`.

-## Quick Start

-Run from the repository root so relative input and output paths resolve correctly:
+The command examples below use a Conda environment named `usrp` on Windows PowerShell.
+Run from the repository root so relative input and output paths resolve correctly.

+### Before the First USRP Run

+- Confirm the USRP can be discovered by UHD before running the Python application.
+- Start with a controlled RF path.
+For a cabled loopback, use appropriate attenuation before connecting TX to RX.
+- Use internal clock/time sources for one-USRP loopback.
+Use external references only when the hardware setup requires them.
+- Start with QPSK strict/file mode and no PAPR clipping.
+Increase modulation order only after the QPSK baseline is clean.
+- Keep the first run conservative: moderate TX gain, moderate RX gain, and enough `--duration` to cover a full payload cycle.

+### Recommended First Run

 ```powershell
 D:\anaconda\envs\usrp\python.exe -m D2D_pyMat.apps.trx_usrp cat.jpg `